 The best way to get a feel for this city is to wander around the narrow maze of streets.
 You’ll definitely get lost, but that’s half the fun!

 You’ll also probably be able to tell quickly that a lot of things haven’t been properly maintained since the colonial era.
-The older facades of the buildings are part of what gives Stone Town it’s unique charm!
+The older facades of the buildings are part of what gives Stone Town its unique charm!

-Stone Town itself is fairly small with a population of just 16,000 residents living inside the city in 2016.
+Stone Town itself is fairly small with a population of just 30,000 residents living inside the city in 2024.
 The town’s economy is now primarily based on tourism and it is one of the most prominent tourist attractions in Tanzania.

 FUN FACT: Stone Town is actually one part of Zanzibar City.
 The other area of the city is called Ng’ambo, which is more modern.
 Stone Town is the more historical section.
 So if you see the two names used interchangeably, it’s because Stone Town is part of Zanzibar City!